dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     The guard expression is evaluated in its case's case scope.

+    It is a compile-time error for a guard to contain an assignment to a variable defined in the case that owns that guard. *This helps avoid users running into confusing behavior where the body sees a different variable than the guard when cases share a body (see next section).
+We make this an error even when the body only has a single case to keep the rule simpler for users to understand.
+This is similar to the restriction that you can't assign to the variable introduced by an initializing formal inside the initializer list.*

     If the body of a switch statement or expression is reached through only a single case, then it is executed in a new scope whose enclosing scope is the case scope of that case.
 Otherwise, the body is executed in a new scope